 ABOUT THIS SKILL UP!
 SESSION

-This is a free program for CATDC Member Schools only, and is ideal for K-12 administrators.
+This is a free program for CATDC Member Schools.
 We invite CATDC Member Schools to send up to 3 people to our free member-only workshops.
 Spots fill quickly and are available on a first-come, first-served basis

 ABOUT THE FACILITATORS